gitguige/academic-kickstart/content/home/posts.md

  # CSS class.
  css_class = ""
 +++
 * Oct 2022.
-I was selected to give a poster presentation at *the [The Virginia Academy of Science, Engineering, and Medicine Summit (VASEM 2022)](http://www.vasem.org/2022summit/)*.
+I was selected to give a poster presentation at *the [Virginia Academy of Science, Engineering, and Medicine Summit (VASEM 2022)](http://www.vasem.org/2022summit/)*.

 * Oct 2022.
 I was invited to give a poster presentation at *the [2022 NSF NRT Annual Meeting](https://www.cpe.vt.edu/nsfnrt2022/index.php)*.